Kirton in Lindsey

 Kirton in Lindsey, also abbreviated to Kirton Lindsey, is a market town and civil parish in North Lincolnshire, England.
 It is 7 mi south-east from Scunthorpe.

 History

+The name Kirton derives from the Old Norse kirkja and the Old English tūn meaning 'settlement with a church'.

 Catherine Parr, the sixth wife of Henry VIII lived at Kirton-in-Lindsey after she married her first husband, Sir Edward Burgh.
 Edward's father, Sir Thomas Burgh, 1st Baron Burgh was a steward to the manor of the soke of Kirton-in-Lindsey.
 In October 1530, Sir Thomas secured a joint patent in survivorship with his son, Sir Edward Burgh, granting them a modest manor.

 Governance

 Historically part of the West Riding of the parts of Lindsey, in the county of Lincolnshire, Kirton became part of Glanford Brigg poor law union in the 19th century and thus ended up in Glanford Brigg Rural District from 1894 and then from 1974 to 1996 the Glanford district of Humberside.
 This became part of North Lincolnshire in 1996.
 At the parish level there is Kirton-in-Lindsey Town Council which is based at Kirton in Lindsey Town Hall.